commonmodule/ts-module/README.md

 type EventRecord = Record<string, (...args: any[]) => any>;
 ```

-This implies each event is identified by a string key, and each key’s value is a
+Each event is identified by a string key, and each key’s value is a function
-function taking arbitrary arguments.
+taking arbitrary arguments.

 ---